Runtime for Hermes

 How does Hermes being open-source affect runtime choice?+

-Hermes is built by Nous Research and developed in the open.
-Its Python/uv stack, config model, and execution modes are community-driven.
-On Spinup, Hermes plugs in as one harness among several.
-If community direction shifts or you want to compare harnesses, your agent environment, secrets, and snapshots stay stable above the change.
+Hermes is built by Nous Research in the open: a Python/uv stack and config model that move with the community.
+On Spinup, it runs as one of the supported harnesses today, alongside OpenClaw.
+If the community shifts direction, or you want to compare the two on the same task, your agent environment and secrets stay stable above the change.

 Why not just self-host Hermes?+

-Hermes works well self-hosted on a VPS or server: config files in the home directory, uv for dependency management, and CLI-driven workflows.
-The gap appears when you need managed isolation, team-level controls, or the ability to compare harnesses.
-Spinup bridges that gap by giving the same agent a managed cloud environment with persistent state and controlled secrets, without changing the Hermes workflow itself.
+Hermes self-hosts cleanly on a VPS: config in the home directory, uv for dependencies, CLI workflows.
+The gap shows up when you need managed isolation, team-level controls, or a clean way to compare Hermes and OpenClaw on the same agent.
+Spinup gives the same agent a managed cloud environment with persistent state and projected secrets, without changing the Hermes CLI workflow.

 Hermes in the Spinup Runtime